Skip to content

 • Section 572A(2) enables us to release information relating to a workers' capacity to work if it assists in the worker's rehabilitation and return to work

-• Section 573(7) enables permissible disclosure of information relating to review decisions as approved by the Chief Executive Officer.
+• Section 573(7) enables permissible disclosure of information as approved by the Chief Executive Officer.

 Requests for documents for rehabilitation and return to work purposes